 Basic tailoring using fusible interfacings

-The fabric is available from Minerva Crafts on this link Raspberry heavy suiting It is unbelievably inexpensive!
+Coat fabric is available from Minerva Crafts on this link Coat fabrics some are

 Another alternative is this Textured Boucle tweed Textured Boucle Tweed There are other choices in the Suitings section.